 How Do Cats Chew Food?

 You may have noticed that when your cat is trying to “chew” some food, what they are really doing is open mouth chomping, up and down, up and down.
 Sometimes with a bit of head action to boot.
-This would not look good if you or I were to do this at a formal dinner table.

 What Kind of Teeth Do Cats Have?